aminrj/aminrj.github.io/_posts/2026-06-12-loop-engineering-on-your-own-hardware.md

 ## Step 3: Give the agent a skill file

 Before you automate anything, write down what the agent should never have to rediscover.
-This is the single highest-leverage step and the one most people skip.
+This is the single highest-impact step and the one most people skip.

 A loop with no reusable knowledge re-learns your project from zero on every iteration.
 It re-reads your conventions, re-guesses your test command, re-discovers your folder layout, and burns tokens doing it.
 A loop with a good skill file compounds instead.
 You write the convention once and every future iteration starts from it.